How to Find Cheap College Textbooks

 When looking for books online, you typically have two options - to rent the book, or to buy it.
 Renting books (aka ordering them, using them for a quarter/semester, then mailing them back) is typically preferable because you’re most likely not going to need many books for more than one single class.
 If you know you will need a certain book for multiple different classes in the span of a school year, buying the book might make more sense.
 This way you don’t have to worry about mailing the book back in a certain timeframe to avoid any late fees or penalties.

 Have any questions about finding textbooks or preparing for college?
-Text us!
-Send #Hello to 33-55-77!
+Click here to text one of our college advisors!